matt-42/vpp/README.md

 ## Contributing

-Contrubutions are welcome.
+Contributions are welcome.
 Do not hesitate to fill issues, send pull requests, or discuss by email at matthieu.garrigues@gmail.com.